 - Over your favorite salad.
 I make plenty of taco salads here and this is an awesome addition.

 - With your favorite Buddha Bowl.
-Buddha bowls are a hit in our house as you can customize.
+Buddha bowls are a hit in our house as you can customize them.
 This salsa is a great addition to your Buddha Bowl of choice.
 It would be perfect over this Shrimp Buddha Bowl we love.
 Or even this Blackened Halibut Bowl.
 Yum!!

 Other Mix-In Options